-The Foundation currently focuses its discretionary grantmaking on youth development, through our Community Impact Fund annual competitive grants cycle.
-In 2018, we expanded our focus to reflect a two-generational approach and invited proposals from organizations serving at-risk youth and/or their caregivers.
+The Foundation currently focuses its discretionary grantmaking on youth development through our Community Impact Fund.
+The annual competitive grant cycle, which includes a multi-generational approach, invites proposals from organizations serving at-risk youth and/or their caregivers.

-- Residents are “content” with their communities and feel comfortable and secure in their lifestyles.
-That said, there is a general sense that needs exist across the region and “more” could be done to help children, the elderly and families living at the margin.
+- While participants are largely content within their communities, it was evident that needs exist across the region and that more could be done to help children, the elderly and families living at the margin.

-- The data reflect communities which have greater poverty, less education, and more at-risk characteristics as compared to the state average.
-The challenges are exacerbated when income and education data are removed for the census tracks which represent the Islands.
+- The data reflects communities having greater poverty, less education, and possessing more at-risk characteristics as compared to the state average.
+The challenges are exacerbated when income and educational data are removed for the census tracks representing the Golden Isles.

-- Focus Group participants identified the need for integrated educational and workforce development services for at-risk youth and their families or guardians, specifically with regards to soft skills, financial literacy and workforce education.
+- Participants identified the need for integrated educational and workforce development services for at-risk youth and their families or guardians, specifically with regards to soft skills, financial literacy and workforce education.

 - Participants underscored the importance of information and referral services, along with transportation, to assist residents in accessing the services and jobs which are available.